 Snack on superfoods galore in these low-calorie bars.
 Take a quiz to pinpoint your major stressors, or simply take your pick of Sleepy, Calm, Relaxed, Energetic, Comfortable or our top pick for this topic, Focused.

-The latter option is designed to enhance cognition with rosemary, cocoa, oats, cranberries and hazelnuts, all hand-picked to help you focus.
+The latter option is designed to enhance cognition with supporting ingredients like rosemary, cocoa, oats, cranberries and hazelnuts, all hand-picked to help you focus.

 Per bar: 90 calories, 4 grams fat (0.5 grams saturated fat), 25 milligrams sodium, 13 grams carbohydrates (1 grams fiber, 6 grams sugar, 6 grams added sugar), 2 grams protein.